cf73/humanity/content/collections/partner_initiatives/take-action-for-amnesty.md

     content:
       -
         type: text
-        text: "Some question the legitimacy of the UDHR.
-After all, it was drafted by a minority of States at a time when many of the world’s population lived under colonialism.
-We cannot ignore this shortcoming, any more than we should neglect the critique that the modern human rights regime is a Western liberal project favouring civil and political rights over economic, social and cultural rights.\_\_"
-  -
-    type: paragraph
-    content:
-      -
-        type: text
         text: "But while the UDHR was undoubtedly a victor’s project, its drafting ultimately could not be controlled by the powerful alone.\_ Smaller nations outmaneuvered the large, ensuring that the final text promised human rights for all without “distinction”.\_ The Egyptian delegate confirmed the “universality” of human rights and their applicability to persons subject to colonial rule or occupation.\_ Women delegates from India, Brazil and the Dominican Republic ensured that equal rights of men and women were affirmed.\_\_"
   -
     type: paragraph